-On 19 January 2004, Stellenbosch University (SU) put a system in place to recover overheads in relation to thirdstream income by way of a surcharge.
+On 19 January 2004, Stellenbosch University (SU) put a system in place to recover overheads in relation to third-stream income by way of a surcharge.
 Since SU is largely dependent on outside funds to undertake competitive teaching, research and community interaction, academics are encouraged to obtain outside funds to promote SU's core activities.
 However, certain indirect costs are associated with teaching, research and community interaction projects that are funded from outside funds, and the motivation for the ICRR is therefore to recover these indirect costs in order to manage the University as a financially sustainable enterprise.
 Indirect costs include the costs of the following services (among others): legal services, financial services, human resources services, research management services, information technology services, access to library material, support in intellectual property matters, etc.

 Another aspect contributing to the need for indirect cost recovery is the national legislation with regard to intellectual property, i.e. the Intellectual Property Rights from Publicly Financed Research and Development Act, No. 51 of 2008 (hereafter 'the IPR Act').
 This Act requires that, under certain circumstances, institutions that receive public funding have to recover the full cost of contract research.
-The requirements with regard to full cost are explained in the SU Policy for Costing and Pricing of Research and Research-related Contracts (hereafter 'the Full Cost Policy'), which should be read in conjunction with this document and whereby the ICRR is recovered as a component of full cost.
+The requirements with regard to full cost are explained in the SU Policy for Costing and Pricing of Research and Research-related Grants and Contracts (hereafter 'the Full Cost Policy'), which should be read in conjunction with this document and whereby the ICRR is recovered as a component of full cost.

 In connection with the abovementioned legislation, a new national approach has been approved for the calculation of the ICRR for all public higher education institutions in South Africa.
 This approach was approved by the National Intellectual Property Management Office (NIPMO); an office that was established in terms of the IPR Act specifically to implement this very Act.
 Since 2003 SU has therefore been calculating the ICRR in a more accurate and nuanced manner than in the past, based on actual information from its financial statements.
-As a result the ICRR should be adjusted more often to reflect the actual indirect cost in relation to third-stream income.
-The ICRR now also includes the spatial and facility management costs in relation to third-stream income, which was not the case previously.